Skip to content

 1. You have a Google Workspace account.
 Google Workspace is a paid service for businesses and organizations that provides a suite of productivity tools, including a custom email domain (e.g. [email protected]), enhanced security features, and administrative controls.
 These accounts are often managed by an employer or school.

-• If you fall into one of these categories, you must first configure a Google Cloud Project Id to use, enable the Gemini for Cloud API and configure access permissions.
 You can temporarily set the environment variable in your current shell session using the following command:

 bash